m-triagni/mern_01_user_authentication/README.md

         - Check if its running properly :
             - http://[EC2 url]
             - http://[EC2 url]/api/test
+        - Any changes made in source code, you can update it with following procedures :
+            - Go to mern_01_user_authentication folder
+            - Pull from git hub : sudo git pull
+            - Go to client folder
+                - Build again : npm run build
+                - Stop the server : pm2 stop npm
+                - Start the server : pm2 start npm -- start
+            - Go to server folder
+                - Stop the server : pm2 stop server
+                - Start the server : pm2 start server.js

 ## 4. Perform this use case :
 - Register user
 - Authenticate email